algosup/2024-2025-project-3-quickest-path-team-4/functionalSpecifications/functionalSpecifications.md

 The document works as a contract between the development team and the stakeholders, where the requirements and constraints that must be satisfied will be defined.

 ### 1.2.
 Context
-The project imagined by ALGOSUP is to develop a high-performance software solution with an algorithm that calculates the quickest path between two landmarks in the United States.
+The project imagined by ALGOSUP is to develop a high-performance software solution with an algorithm<sup><a href="#1">[1]</a></sup> that calculates the quickest path between two landmarks in the United States.

-ALGOSUP wanted to encourage us to work as a team to explore and implement efficient algorithms tailored to handle large-scale datasets while also considering real-world constraints like speed and accuracy.
+ALGOSUP wanted to encourage us to work as a team to explore and implement efficient algorithms<sup><a href="#1">[1]</a></sup> tailored to handle large-scale datasets while also considering real-world constraints like speed and accuracy.

 ### 1.3.
 Data Source
 To assist us in the testing process of our project, Franck provided us with a file (USA-roads.csv) that contains approximately 24 million nodes in the following format: *Landmark_A_ID, Landmark_B_ID, Time*.